 A particularly important relationship that both the octal number system and the hexadecimal number system have to the binary system is that the bases of octal and hexadecimal (8 and 16 respectively) are powers of the base of the binary number system (base 2).
-Consider the following 12-digit binary number and its octal and hexadecimal equivalents:
+Consider the following 12-digit binary number and its octal and hexadecimal equivalents.
+See if you can determine how this relationship makes it convenient to abbreviate binary numbers in octal or hexadecimal.
+The answer follows the numbers.